skerkour/bloom-legacy/README.md

 --------

 Why?
 How?
-What? 👉 Read the guide: https://theguide.bloom.sh
+What? 👉 Read The Guide: https://theguide.bloom.sh

 1. [Download](#download)
 2. [Documentation](#documentation)